Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: TPMBM filters

-which is the pmf of a Geometric distribution with success probability $1-\qdps$.
-From this it follows that eventually, for the given association (only misdetections after time step $\tau$), the \map estimate of $\td$ is $\tau$ and the expected value of $\td$ is $\tau+\frac{\qdps}{1-\qdps}$, which can be rounded to the nearest integer.
+which is the pmf of a geometric distribution with success probability $1-\qdps$.
+From this it follows that, eventually, for the given association (only misdetections after time step $\tau$), the maximum a posteriori (\map) estimate of $\td$ is $\tau$ and the expected value of $\td$ is $\tau+\frac{\qdps}{1-\qdps}$, which can be rounded to the nearest integer.
 Note that $\Pr(\td>\tau)=\phi$, which may be significant for high $P^{\rm S}$ and/or low $P^{\rm D}$.
-The pmf $P_{k|k}(\td)$ can also be computed recursively, see Appendix~\ref{app:recursive_pmf_td}.
+The pmf $P_{k|k}(\td)$ can also be computed recursively.